 This chapter explains how to allow visitors to your website to sign up as members of your organisation.
 It looks at the steps necessary to create membership sign up pages, some things to consider when doing so (including testing your membership pages), and the ways in which you can integrate membership sign up pages into your website.

-Before reading this chapter, you may wish to read the chapter Defining memberships which gives useful background to many concepts (like membership types, membership statuses, and so on).
+Before reading this chapter, you may wish to read Defining Memberships, which gives useful background to many concepts like membership types and membership statuses.

 About membership sign up pages¶

 Membership sign up pages are created in the same way as online contribution pages.
 In essence, you create an online contribution page and then add to this page the ability to sign up for a membership.
 The reason we do this is because the actual work flow for becoming a member of an organisation is normally quite similar to the work flow for contributing money to an organisation, and tying them together allows membership pages to take advantage of a lot of the functionality that contribution pages have, for example, we can offer premiums as part of the membership sign up.

 Note that even if your membership is free, you should still use a contribution page for online sign up (see free memberships below for instructions on how to do this).

 Contribution pages are very powerful and have a lot of options that are grouped together into tabs.